nf-core/sarek/docs/input.md

 G15511    XX    1    D0ENMT    pathToFiles/G15511.D0ENMT.md.bam    pathToFiles/G15511.D0ENMT.md.bai pathToFiles/G15511.D0ENMT.md.recal.table
 ```

+When starting Sarek from the mapping step, a TSV file is generated automatically after the MarkDuplicates process.
+This TSV file is stored under `results/Preprocessing/TSV/duplicateMarked.tsv` and can be used to restart Sarek from the non-recalibrated BAM files, giving it as `--input` and setting the step `--step recalibrate`.

 ## Example TSV file for a normal/tumor pair with recalibrated BAM files (step variantcalling)

 The same way, if you have recalibrated BAMs and their indexes, you should use a structure like: